Outerbridge Horsey: Professional and political career

-Death and legacy
+Retirement, death and legacy

-Horsey died at Needwood, his wife's estate near Petersville and Burkittsville in Frederick County, Maryland.
-He is buried in St. John's Cemetery at Petersville.
+Upon his father-in-law's death, his wife inherited several hundred acres of the 945-acre Needwood tract near Petersville and Burkittsville in Frederick County, Maryland.
+In later life, he built an attractive but modest brick two-story Federal-style dwelling known as 'Horsey Needwood' and spent his declining years and died there on June 9, 1842.
+He is buried in St. John's Cemetery at Frederick, Maryland.
+His son Outerbridge Horsey IV built the more grand Victorian-style addition in his prosperous years.
+The house was eventually sold out of the family in 1939 but still stands today.

 He owned the Zachariah Ferris House, listed on the National Register of Historic Places in 1970.
 The main house at Needwood Farms, operated by his brother in law Thomas S. Lee, who sympathized with the Confederacy during the Civil War, remains and is eligible for the National Register of Historic Places, although the Horsey Distillery did not survive the conflict.
-His son, also Outerbridge Horsey (1819-1902), was a Democratic politician who represented Frederick County at the 1867 state constitutional convention.
+His son, also Outerbridge Horsey (1819–1902), was a Democratic politician who represented Frederick County at the 1867 state constitutional convention.

 Almanac

 Elections were held the first Tuesday of October.
 Members of the State House took office on the first Tuesday of January for a term of one year.
 The General Assembly chose the U.S. Senators, who took office March 4 for a six-year term.
-In this case he was initially completing the existing term, the vacancy caused by the death of Samuel White.
+In this case, he was initially completing the existing term, the vacancy caused by the death of Samuel White.